Funky and free-spirited: How a 1970s summer camp started a disability revolution

 Camp director Larry Allison: Jened was an opportunity to try to do some different kinds of things.
 When the camp started back in the '50s, it was the traditional kind of camp program.
 As it evolved into the '60s and '70s, what we tried to do is provide the kind of environment where teenagers could be teenagers without all the stereotypes and the labels.
 That was a byproduct of the times, of social experimentation.

-And Im hearing about this camp where its, like, you know, youre in bunks, and the counselors sleep in the bunks, and theres music going, and literally, there was this like, You might smoke dope with the counselors.
+And I'm hearing about this camp where it's, like, you know, you're in bunks, and the counselors sleep in the bunks, and theres music going, and literally, there was this, like, (rumor that) you might smoke dope with the counselors.

 My experience of going there was just, it felt like a whole other world, just in the number of people with disabilities that were counselors and staff, and the freedom that I felt there.
 And, you know, I mentioned this in the film, like when I was looking out the window of the bus when we arrived, I wasn't exactly sure who was a camper and who was a counselor.
 And I think that's really indicative of one of the many things that made that camp special.

 Narration: For a few days in 1971, a film crew from the People's Video Theater came through the camp.
 They had these new video cameras that could play back footage to people they were videotaping.
 The filmmakers hoped it would be empowering for people to see themselves on video in real time.